-- NUMERIC and DECIMAL data types that are declared without either precision or scale are stored as INTEGER. - Defined with precision, with or without scale, they are stored as SMALLINT, INTEGER, DOUBLE PRECISION or 64-bit integer.
+- NUMERIC and DECIMAL data types that are declared without either precision or scale are stored as INTEGER. - Defined with precision, with or without scale, they are stored as SMALLINT, INTEGER, DOUBLE PRE-CISION or 64-bit integer.
 Storage type depends on both the precision and the dialect of the database.
-Table 4.2 describes these relationships.